Asher Blinkoff

-Asher Blinkoff (born November 23, 2008) is an American teen actor.
+Asher Blinkoff is an American teen voice actor.
 He is best known for his role as Dennis in the Hotel Transylvania film franchise for Columbia Pictures and Sony Pictures Animation.

 Career

 Asher Blinkoff is the son of Marion and Saul Andrew Blinkoff.
 Blinkoff made his feature film debut at age 6 in Hotel Transylvania 2.
 He also voiced in various films such as The Jungle Book, Sing 2, and others.

+In 2015, he was nominated for a Daytime Emmy Award for his role in the animated short "Taking Flight".

 Personal life

 Blinkoff has an older sister named Meira who is a voice actress.
+He is an Orthodox Jew.